stride3d/stride-website/posts/2025-12-24-investigating-spirv-for-the-shader-system-part-3.md

 - Low heap allocation
 - Easy to update/modify

-Only this time we might break some rules since we're not following any C# churches :D.

 This post will show much more code, most of it will serve as an example, it won't always compile and might need some tweeking but can be used as a base to understand how the new SDSL parser works.

 ## Why not using a library ?